 Canada has filed six WTO cases against the United States in connection with softwood lumber issues.
 In August 2001, the WTO adopted a panel report finding that U.S. treatment of export restrictions as a subsidy violates the SCM Agreement; the panel did not recommend remedial action since such treatment is not mandatory.
 A July 15, 2002, panel report, adopted August 30, upheld a U.S. law creating an administrative procedure for complying with WTO decisions involving antidumping and CVD determinations.
 Four cases involve challenges of U.S. actions in the softwood lumber investigations themselves.
-A final mixed decision involving Commerce Department preliminary subsidy determinations was circulated September 27, 2002.
+A final mixed decision involving Commerce Department preliminary subsidy determinations was issued in September and adopted November 1.
 Canada has requested a panel in a second case; two are in consultations.